 This guidance provides advice and clarification on implications of the Judgments.
-It supersedes the 2012 Guidance on the Moratorium regarding the production and use of desinewed meat ('DSM') in the UK, which was officially withdrawn on 14 November 2022.
+It supersedes the 2012 'Guidance on the Moratorium on the production and use of desinewed meat from ruminant bones in the United Kingdom', which was officially withdrawn on 14 November 2022.

-It remains prohibited to use bones or bone-in cuts of bovine, ovine and caprine animals for the production of MSM, under Annex V of assimilated Regulation (EC) No 999/2001 in GB / Regulation (EC) No 999/2001 in NI, laying down rules for the prevention, control and eradication of certain transmissible spongiform encephalopathies (TSEs).
+It is prohibited to use bones or bone-in cuts of bovine, ovine and caprine animals for the production of MSM, under Annex V of assimilated Regulation (EC) No 999/2001 in GB /

+Regulation (EC) No 999/2001 in NI, laying down rules for the prevention, control and eradication of certain transmissible spongiform encephalopathies (TSEs).